 How to choose keto flour?
 It all depends on your taste choices.
 I like to add sesame flour to tortillas, almond flour to tarts, and mix several types of flour for cakes.
 I’ll walk you through the ins and outs of using flour in my keto baking recipes.

 However, some flour is keto.
-Many types of flour are low in carbohydrates and are suitable for the keto diet.
+Many types of flour are low in carbs and are suitable for the keto diet.
 Basically, all of these flours are made from nuts and seeds.
 Add this flour to your keto diet, come up with new recipes and let your diet not be boring!